-To share or not to share has been added to your bookmarks.
+To share or not to share has been saved

 How willing are consumers to give companies their information, and what concerns do they have about sharing and protecting it?
 Many, it turns out, are amenable to sharing at least some personal information—if they see value in it for them.